 And, because it’s a personal blog, I’ve never tried to directly “monetize” it.
 However, since there is a company that I’m associated with that is related to some of the topics I write about, the blog often gets categorized as a CEO blog or a “small business” blog.
 In that way, one could argue the entire blog is an advertisement.
 As I said in the answer right before this one, this blog is like a telephone or email or any means I have to communicate with people who may turn into employees or partners or customers or referrers.
 So, yes, it’s business-related…but it doesn’t have a business model.
 But it supports my other business models.

 I do, however, have one direct means of generating revenue from this blog, but it rarely generates much…

 The last time I checked, I directly earned about $30 a year from the Amazon.com affiliate account I set up on and link to if I mention a product that may be sold there.

-How do you find the time to do your blog?
+How do you find the time to blog?

 I used to get this question a lot.
 That’s when I used to post things throughout the day.
-Typically, they were were short items or links and comments.
+Typically, they were short items or links and comments.
 Those are now tweets.
-Back when I blog here a lot, I wrote most of the posts at night.
+Back when I blogged here a lot, I wrote most of the posts at night.
 Also, my kids were at the point of going away to school when I blogged the most.
-All that “family time” became a lot more quiet when they left.
+All that “family time” became a lot quieter when they left.

 How much time do you search for stories to link to?